personium/website/src/document-writer/README.md

 1. Create issue (label: bug or documentation) in GitHub repository
     1. [Personium Documentation Website issues](https://github.com/personium/website/issues)

-By performing the above, Personium project members or other participants can correct and publish based on the pointed out.
+Personium project members or other participants will then review and respond to the issue.

 ## Adding and updating documentation